Unicornelia/webstore-app/README.md

 # Web Shop Node App (with React FE)

-Node refresher course that mostly is based on the course from [Udemy](https://www.udemy.com/course/nodejs-the-complete-guide/)
+Initially started with a Node refresher course that mostly is based on the course from [Udemy](https://www.udemy.com/course/nodejs-the-complete-guide/)
-This project includes among many things:
+This project however expanded further and is using TypeScript and includes among many things:

 - Node.js server
 - integrated React frontend for better UI (client)